unicode-org/cldr/docs/ldml/tr35-dates.md

 To format a start and end datetime, given a particular "skeleton":

-1. Look for the `intervalFormatItem` element that matches the "skeleton", starting in the current locale and then following the locale fallback chain up to, but not including root (better results are obtained by following steps 2-6 below with locale- or language- specific data than by using matching intervalFormats from root).
+1. Look for the `intervalFormatItem` element that matches the "skeleton", starting in the current locale and then following the locale fallback chain up to, but not including root (better results are obtained by following steps 2-6 below with locale- or language-specific data than by using matching intervalFormats from root).
 2. If no match was found from the previous step, check what the closest match is in the fallback locale chain, as in `availableFormats`.
 That is, this allows for adjusting the string value field's width, including adjusting between "MMM" and "MMMM", and using different variants of the same field, such as 'v' and 'z'.
 3. If no match was found from the previous steps and the skeleton combines date fields such as y,M,d with time fields such as H,h,m,s, then an `intervalFormatItem` can be synthesized as follows:
    1. For `greatestDifference` values corresponding to the date fields in the skeleton, use the mechanisms described under [availableFormats](#availableFormats_appendItems) to generate the complete date-time pattern corresponding to the skeleton, and then combine two such patterns using the `intervalFormatFallback` pattern (the result will be the same for each `greatestDifference` of a day or longer).
 For example:
       MMMdHm/d → "MMM d 'at' H:mm – MMM d 'at' H:mm" → "Jan 3 at 9:00 – Jan 6 at 11:00"
    2. For `greatestDifference` values corresponding to the time fields in the skeleton, separate the skeleton into a date fields part and a time fields part.
 Use the mechanisms described under availableFormats to generate a date pattern corresponding to the date fields part.
 Use the time fields part to look up an `intervalFormatItem`.
-For each `greatestDifferent` in the `intervalFormatItem`, generate a pattern by using the [dateTimeFormat](#dateTimeFormat) to combine the date pattern with the `intervalFormatItem`’s `greatestDifference` element value.
+For each `greatestDifference` in the `intervalFormatItem`, generate a pattern by using the [dateTimeFormat](#dateTimeFormat) to combine the date pattern with the `intervalFormatItem`’s `greatestDifference` element value.
 For example:
       MMMdHm/H → "MMM d 'at' H:mm – H:mm" → "Jan 3 at 9:00 – 11:00"
 4. If a match is found from previous steps, compute the calendar field with the greatest difference between start and end datetime.
 If there is no difference among any of the fields in the pattern, format as a single date using `availableFormats`, and return.
 5. Otherwise, look for `greatestDifference` element that matches this particular greatest difference.